Precedent Transaction Analysis Guide

 - Volatility of public markets

 Thank you for reading this section of CFI’s free investment banking book on precedent transaction analysis.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: